uidaholib/digital-collections-docs/content/transcription/01-strategies.md

 ## Sensitive Content

-If you are working with an oral history that contains content that some may find offensive, let us know so we can have a conversation about possibly flagging this material but please do not make changes to the transcript language.
+If you are working with an oral history that contains content that some may find offensive, let us know so we can have a conversation about possibly flagging this material but please *do not make changes to the transcript language*.